Ensuring Long-Term Equitable Access to Telehealth in New York State, Opportunities and Challenges

 Equitable Reimbursement Parity for Federally Qualified Health Centers (FQHCs)

-Reimburse FQHCs licensed under Article 28 of the Public Health Law at the full Prospective Payment System (PPS) rate for video and audio-only visits when both the provider and patient are located offsite.
+Reimburse FQHCs licensed under at the full Prospective Payment System (PPS) rate for video and audio-only visits when both the provider and patient are located offsite.

 Ensures accessibility for patients, promotes recruitment and retention of behavioral health providers, and sustainable financing for FQHCs.